SalaamAzeezat/weather-app/README.md

 # weather-app
 # Project 3

-# Landing Page
+# Weather Journal App
 This project is for Udacity's Front End Nanodegree program.
 Starter code provided by Udacity.
+Built with HTML, CSS, and Javascript.

 ## Table Of Contents
 1. Description